noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 ### application architecture patterns

 - think through how to observe and react to events in your distributed services
+  - each component should scale independently
+  - implement circuit breakers to restrict the blast radius of failed services
 - become familiar with
   - the multitude of cloudwatch events
   - optimizing lambda and integration with SNS, SQS and eventbridge